New Constructions and Characterizations of Flat and Almost Flat Grassmannian Fusion Frames: Mathematical Background

-and using Lemma~\ref{lem:orthrel}.
-Examples of constructions of ETFs using difference sets in $G = \bZ_n$ or $\oplus_{i=1}^r \bZ_2$ appeared in \cite{StH03,DiFe07,GoRo09}, while the following theorem may be found in \cite{XZG05}. \begin{thm} For an abelian group $G$ of size $n$, let $D \subseteq G$ of size $k$.
+contains $\lambda$ copies of each non-identity element of $G$, then we say that $D$ is an $(n,k,\lambda)$-difference set. \end{defn} Examples of constructions of equiangular tight frames using difference sets in $G = \bZ_n$ or $\oplus_{i=1}^r \bZ_2$ appeared in \cite{StH03,DiFe07,GoRo09}, while the following theorem may be found in \cite{XZG05}. \begin{thm} For an abelian group $G$ of size $n$, let $D \subseteq G$ have size $k$.
 We will write the elements of $D$ without indices, but set $\{\chi_i\}_{i=1}^n$ as an enumeration of $\widehat{G}$.
 For each $1 \leq i \leq n$, we define the vector

-Then $\{e_i\}_{i=1}^n$ is an ETF if and only if $D$ is a $(n,k,\lambda)$-difference set in $G$. \end{thm} The key insight of the proof is to rework Equation~\ref{eqn:innpro3} to represent inner products of the frame vectors: